nasa-communities/nasa-communities.github.io/_clubs/groc.markdown

 ---

+### Spring 2026 10k

+Our 10K at Buddy Attick Park is on Wednesday May 13th!
+This run is open to anyone who wants to participat.

+The race starts at noon at Buddy Attick Park, Greenbelt, and the [course](#10k-race).

+Regsistration is free, and can be done before the race.

+VOLUNTEERS NEEDED!
+Email [james.e.leake@nasa.gov](mailto:james.e.leake@nasa.gov) to volunteer, it's easy!

+---

 ## GSFC Running Club

 Join us during the day on your personal time for a social run around the campus.
 We accomodate all levels and paces, and will help you pick a route that works for your distance.
 Contact [james.e.leake@nasa.gov](mailto:james.e.leake@nasa.gov) to be added to the GSFC Running Club MS Teams Chat, where we organize times and start points.

 ---

 ## Race Results

 ### 2025

 **10K (10/15/25):**
 * [Overall Results](/clubs/groc/2025/2025 Fall 10K.txt)